-Study of the poetical works of John Milton; lectures, discussions, written reports.
+Study of the poetical works of John Milton and his contemporaries; lectures, discussions, written reports.
 Prerequisite: English 152.

 ENG.
-221. AGE OF POPE-Three hours A study of the poetry and non-fictional prose of this period, including MR. E. WILLIAMS the work of leading essayists, biographers, diarists, and letter writers.
+221. AGE OF POPE MR. E. WILLIAMS A study of the poetry and non-fictional prose of this period, including the work of leading essayists, biographers, diarists, and letter writers.
 Prerequisite: English 152.

-Eng.
-222. Age of Johnson-Three hours MR. E. WILLIAMS A study of the poetry and non-fictional prose of 1740-1798, including the work of leading essayists, biographers, diarists, and letter writers.
+ENG.
+222. AGE OF JOHNSON MR. E. WILLIAMS A study of poetry and the non-fictional prose of 1740-1798, including the work of leading essayists, biographers, diarists, and letter writers.
 Prerequisite: English 152.